GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   LOCALPATH  Location where JBrowse 2 is installed.
 Defaults to .

 OPTIONS
   -h, --help          show CLI help
-  -l, --listVersions     Lists out all versions of JBrowse 2 --jbVersion=jbVersion  Version of JBrowse 2 to upgrade to.
+  -l, --listVersions  Lists out all versions of JBrowse 2 -t, --tag=tag       Version of JBrowse 2 to upgrade to.
 Defaults to latest

 EXAMPLES
   $ jbrowse upgrade
   $ jbrowse upgrade /path/to/jbrowse2/installation
-  $ jbrowse upgrade /path/to/jbrowse2/installation --jbVersion 0.0.1
+  $ jbrowse upgrade /path/to/jbrowse2/installation --tag JBrowse-2@v0.0.1
   $ jbrowse upgrade --listVersions
 ```